Byron Shire: Demographics

-Population in the Byron Shire area has increased since the 2011 census with a population growth of 8 percent, this is a significant increase compared to the population growth between the 2006 and 2011 census which was 1.54 per cent.
+Between 2011 and 2016 the population of the Byron Shire area increased 8 percent, this was a significant increase compared to the population growth between the 2006 and 2011 census which was 1.54 per cent.
 Whilst the growth since 2011 is similar to the Australian population growth on 8.8 percent, the growth in previous years, negative 0.51 per cent in 2001 to 2006 and 1.54 per cent in 2006 to 2011, is vastly different from the total population growth.
 This data suggests that Byron Shire's population is growing at an increasing rate much like the majority of Australia.
 Byron Shire has an average of 2.4 people per dwelling, the same as in the 2011 census, and on average there are 1.8 motor vehicles per dwelling.
 In terms of median income Byron Shire lags behind the Australian average, with the median personal income in Byron Shire being $596 and the Australian median income being $662.
 The gap is even larger in the median household income bracket grouping with the Australian national median being $1438 compared to Byron Shire's $1149.

-A large proportion of Byron Shire residents are born in Australia with 68.4 per cent of the population, 52 percent of the population have had both parents born in Australia, meaning less than half the population is first generation Australian or a migrant.
-The second largest country of origin is England with only 5.1 per cent, this reflects the diversity of those that aren't Australian born.
-Religion in Byron Shire is substantially different compared to the Australian population as a whole, 46.3 per cent of the Byron Shire population listed 'No Religion' in their 2016 census compared with only 25.1 per cent Australian wide.
+In 2016, a large proportion of Byron Shire residents were born in Australia with 68.4 per cent of the population, 52 percent of the population have had both parents born in Australia, meaning less than half the population were first generation Australian or a migrant.
+The second largest country of origin was England with only 5.1 per cent, this reflects the diversity of those that aren't Australian born.
+Religion in Byron Shire was substantially different compared to the Australian population as a whole, 46.3 per cent of the Byron Shire population listed 'No Religion' in their 2016 census compared with only 25.1 per cent Australian wide.
 A total of 12.5 per cent of Byron Shire identified as Catholic contrasted to 24.7 per cent of Australia's population.
-Byron Shire area had a significantly lower proportion of houses where two or more languages are spoken at 9 per cent compared to the national amount of 26.5.
-The vast majority of houses in Byron Shire, 81.1, speak only English at home whereas 68.5 of houses Australia wide only speak English at home.
+The Byron Shire area had a significantly lower proportion of houses where two or more languages are spoken at 9 per cent compared to the national amount of 26.5.
+The vast majority of houses in Byron Shire, 81.1, spoke only English at home in the 2016 census, whereas 68.5 of houses Australia wide only spoke English at home.